hu4nghe/MinecraftServerBackup/README.md

 # MinecraftServerBackup
-a tool to Backuo saves on my minecraft server
+a tool to Backup saves on my minecraft server